Student RFID Bus Cards

 RFID Card Benefits

 Having student bus-riders use an identification card is crucial to HCPSS’ work to provide safe and efficient bus transportation.
-The use of the student bus card will:
+The use of the student bus card:

-In addition, the use of student bus cards will help HCPSS increase the efficiency of bus service.
-The information will assist with the optimization of school bus routes by providing accurate ridership and capacity data so that the school district can make adjustments to routes and service.
-HCPSS does not currently have a mechanism to track student ridership information, which, at this time, is gathered by counting students loading and unloading buses.
+In addition, the use of student bus cards helps HCPSS increase the efficiency of bus service.
+The information gathered assists with the optimization of school bus routes by providing accurate ridership and capacity data so that the school district can make adjustments to routes and service.
+HCPSS does not otherwise have a mechanism to track student ridership information, which, at this time, is gathered by counting students loading and unloading buses.

 The Student Experience

-Eligible students will be given their RFID cards at school in late April.
+Eligible students will be given their RFID cards at school.

 Student bus cards are uniquely assigned to students and cannot be shared.
 Students’ first names and last initials are printed on the cards to help with identification.